elpop/melate/README.md

     -download or -d
-            Download the results of draws of lottery products from the lottery authority and insert into the sqlite DB:
+            Download the results of draws of lottery products from the lottery authority and insert them into a sqlite DB:

                 melate.pl -download